How to Become an Electrician in Louisiana

 Requirements for a Louisiana Electrical License

-Before applying for any electrician license, you must work as an electrical trainee or enroll in an apprenticeship program.
-If you have no prior construction or electrical experience and are not working as an apprentice, you may want to apply for a trainee license.
-Some cities will require it.
-To apply for a trainee electrician license, you will need two passport-sized pictures, a driver’s license and a letter on employer or union letterhead requesting a helper’s license.
+Before applying for an electrician license in Louisiana, you must first gain experience as an electrical trainee or enroll in an apprenticeship program.
+If you have no prior construction or electrical experience and are not working as an apprentice, you may need to apply for a trainee license, as some cities require it.

 If you choose to become a contractor, you can work as either a residential or commercial contractor.
 To apply for a Louisiana contractor license, you must determine if you want a commercial or residential license, provide your Louisiana contractors uniform financial statement, pass the Business and Law (the exam is based on NASCLA Contractors Guide to Business, Law and Project Management, Louisiana Contractors 12th Edition) and trade exams (which will test your knowledge of the National Electrical Code and the state code) and, if you are going for residential, have liability insurance.
 After the first year you must renew your license, then you can opt to renew it annually, biannually or every three years.
 Six continuing education hours are required to renew a contractor’s license.
 See a list of continuing education providers in Louisiana.